Alexandra Recreation Ground: History

 The ground was opened in 1877 as the Royal Hotel Recreation Ground, and was used for athletics, cricket, cycle racing and football.
 An oval ground, it had a stand around 100 feet long on the western side and banking around the remainder of the pitch.
-To open the ground, Crewe Alexandra cricket club (established in September 1866 by employees of Crewe locomotive works) hosted an athletics festival, which raised £75 and subsequently became a prominent meeting in the Northern athletics calendar.
+To open the ground, Crewe Alexandra cricket club (established in September 1866 by employees of Crewe locomotive works, and named after Princess Alexandra; the related Crewe Alexandra Athletic Club was founded in 1867) hosted an athletics festival, which raised £75 and subsequently became a prominent meeting in the Northern athletics calendar.
 In August 1877, the cricket club formed a football division.

 In July 1878, the ground hosted a cricket match between a team from Crewe and an Australia XI, during the inaugural first-class tour of England by a representative overseas side.
 The visitors won by 99 runs.

 In the 1886–87 season the ground was the venue of the FA Cup semi-final between Aston Villa and Rangers, with the attendance of 7,000 probably being the ground record.
 On 16 April 1887 the ground was used for the Welsh Cup final between Chirk and Davenham.
 An attendance of 1,500 witnessed Chirk win 2–1.
 On 4 February 1888 the ground hosted the opening match of the 1887–88 British Home Championship, which saw England beat Wales 5–1.

 In 1891, the Crewe Alexandra football club split away from the cricket club, becoming founder members of the Football League Second Division in 1892; the first Football League match played at the ground was on 10 September 1892 when Crewe defeated Grimsby Town 1–0 in front of 2,000 spectators.
 The last match at the ground was played on 28 March 1896, with Liverpool's 7–0 win on the day also being Crewe's record home defeat at the ground.
 However, it was not Crewe's last home league match of the season, which was played at the Vicarage in the nearby town of Sandbach.
-Crewe were voted out of the Football League at the end of the 1895–96 season, and subsequently played at several different grounds (including Edleston Road and Old Sheds Field) until returning to the area to play at the original Gresty Road ground in 1897.
+Crewe were voted out of the Football League at the end of the 1895–96 season, and subsequently played at several different grounds (including Edleston Road and Old Sheds Field) until returning to the area to play at the original football ground east of Gresty Road in 1897.

 The Alexandra Recreation Ground closed in 1898 to provide land for the expansion of the neighbouring railway station.
 It is now the site of the Rail House office building, a car park and part of the modern Gresty Road stadium.
 With support from prominent local railway engineer Francis Webb, a new cricket ground, encircled by a cycling and athletics track, was provided in a new stadium to the north, off Earle Street, in 1898.
 The new venue was also later used for speedway racing by Crewe Kings.
-Crewe Alexandra moved to the modern-day Gresty Road ground in 1906.
+Crewe Alexandra moved to its modern-day location, immediately adjacent to Gresty Road, in 1906.